-Major features of these boards are as follows:
+Analog input features of the DAS-1800AO Series boards are as follows:

-- The boards make 16-bit data transfers on the AT bus. - The boards are software-configurable for 16 single-ended or eight differential onboard analog input channels or up to 256 analog input channels using expansion accessories. - Channels are individually software-configurable for gain. - DAS-1800ST Series boards acquire data at up to 333 ksamples/s and 12-bit resolution.
+- The board acquires data at up to 333 ksamples/s with 12-bit resolution. - The board is software-configurable for 16 single-ended or 8 differential onboard channels or up to 256 differential channels using expansion accessories. - Channels are individually software-configurable for gain. - A 1024-location FIFO (First In First Out) data buffer ensures data integrity at all sampling rates.